-Everyone loves to play as forward on the football pitch, but have you ever wondered what specific type of forward you are?
+Everyone loves to play as forwards on the football pitch, but have you ever wondered what different types of forward are?
 Have a look at the different roles to see where exactly you belong!

 The terms centre-forward and striker are sometimes used interchangeably but strikers are usually known for their ability to peel away from rival defenders and run into space to receive the ball in a good goal-scoring position.
 They are typically fast players with good control and dribbling abilities.
 They are usually clinical finishers and are adept at scoring in the trickiest situations.

 This is often used to describe a particular type of striker whose main role is to win high balls in the air and create chances for other members of the team and not necessarily scoring many goals themselves.

 These players are usually tall and physically strong while being great headers of the ball.
 They are also useful at defending against opposition set-pieces.

 The second striker is a player who can both score and create opportunities.
 Although they play behind the main striker, second or support strikers do not tend to get as involved in the orchestration of attacks as an attacking midfielder.
 The second striker primarily functions as an assist provider to the striker rather than as a complete playmaker.